 Leucadendron shrubs are cool season stunners that can add long-lasting spectacle to gardens throughout winter and into spring.
 With their low-maintenance requirements, colourful blooms and a large selection of varieties and select cultivars to choose from, growers are spoilt for choice and beauty here.

-Leucadendron is also perfectly suited to most Australian gardens, where they will look stunning planted alongside some of our favourite native flowering shrubs and ornamental grasses.
+Leucadendron is also perfectly suited to most Australian gardens, where they will look stunning planted alongside some of our favourite native flowers, shrubs and ornamental grasses.